Systems Librarianship

 - how to use cloud computing resources and create virtual machines;

-- how to manage projects using Git and GitHub;
+- how to document technical information using Git and GitHub;

 - how to create a LAMP server, websites, and create a bare bones OPAC;